yumeko-16/yumeko-16/README.md

 ## About me

 I studied business and IT at university.
-After graduating, I worked at an IT company as a Web Developer (Web Creator in my official certificate), gaining experience in web development and infrastructure.
+After graduating, I worked at an IT company as a Web Creator, gaining experience in web development and infrastructure.
 Since 2021, I have been working as a Front-end Developer, developing e-commerce websites in Thailand.

 ## Experience